asaadsaad/CS472-Homework-08-Express/README.md

 * Use [cors](https://www.npmjs.com/package/cors) and allow cross-origin requests to be shared.

 ## Exercise 02
 This application reads/writes the state from/to [node-localstorage](https://www.npmjs.com/package/node-localstorage) which is used as a form of data storage.
-The application state is an array of numbers `const state: number[] = []`.
+The application state is an array of numbers `number[]`.
 Create the following API end points as follows:
 * `POST /numbers/:n` for adding an input number, return all saved numbers as a JSON.
 For example
   * `POST /numbers/1` -> `{ results: [1] }`
   * `POST /numbers/2` -> `{ results: [1,2] }`